maxpatiiuk/github-resolver/README.md

 npm install
 ```

 Add this to your shell init file.
-Change the "path" variable to the location of
+Change the "dir" variable to the directory
-current folder
+in which this repository is located.

 ```sh
 g() {